-Motion: Commissioner Erik moved to approve the agenda as presented; Commissioner Bates seconded the motion.

-Vote: Sinclair, Matusick, Bates, Moritz, Bennett and Chair Moritz voted AYE; the motion passed the Good of the Order.
-Both Commissioner Bates and Ostrander agreed to their first and second motion to amend the agenda for discussion.
+- Motion: Commissioner Erik moved to approve the agenda as presented; Commissioner Bates seconded the motion. - Vote: Sinclair, Matusick, Bates, Moritz, Bennett and Chair Moritz voted AYE; the motion passed - Motion: Motion to amend the agenda to discuss code audit process leading into the future during the Good of the Order.
+Both Commissioner Bates and Ostrander agreed to their first and second motion to amend the agenda for discussion. - Discussion: None noted